 Budget should include all soft costs (if any) and clearly delineate which source(s) of funds will pay for them.

-Soft costs (except developer fees) paid for with HOME funds must not exceed ten percent (10%) of the total HOME funds (including soft costs) and must be allowable costs under the HOME Program rules.
-For DPA Applications, the soft costs percentage will be applied pro rata based on the amount of assistance provided to each client.
+Soft costs (excluding developer fees) paid for with HOME funds must not exceed ten percent (10%) of the total HOME funds (including soft costs) and must be allowable costs under the HOME Program rules.
 Soft costs may include items such as the Utility Allowance Certification or the provision of Housing Counseling to HOME Homebuyers.

 Developer fees, if applicable.
-Developer fees will be considered separately from other soft costs and must not exceed fifteen percent (15%) of the total HOME funds (including developer fees.)
+Developer fees will be considered separately from other soft costs and must not exceed the guidelines listed below for each type of activity.
 Budget should clearly delineate which source(s) of funds will pay for developer fees.
-For HOME Rental Activities in conjunction with AHTCs, HOME funds cannot pay for developer fees.

-For Homebuyer New Construction / Rehabilitation and Rental New Construction, the developer fee must not exceed fifteen percent (15%) of the total HOME funds (including developer fees).
+If the applicant is a CHDO, the CHDO may share the developer responsibilities with another entity but the CHDO must maintain complete control over all aspects of the development.
+If the developer responsibilities are shared, the secondary developer must be compensated out of the developer fee.
+Developer fee limits may not be exceeded due to the presence of a secondary developer.

-For HOME Rental Acquisition / Rehabilitation, the developer fee may not exceed fifteen percent (15%) of total HOME funding and must be proportional to the amount of HOME funds invested into an acquired unit.
-In order to receive the full fifteen percent (15%) fee, the cost of rehabilitation must be greater than or equal to thirty-five percent (35%) of the amount necessary to acquire the property.
-Cost of rehabilitation / cost of acquisition = percent of development costs reserved for rehabilitation.
-(For example, if a unit costs $200,000 to acquire, $70,000 in rehabilitation work must be invested into the property to receive the full 15% developer fee.)
+For Homebuyer and Rental New Construction, Rehabilitation, and Acquisition/Rehabilitation activities, the developer fee must not exceed fifteen percent (15%) of the total HOME funds excluding the developer fees and the $8,000 inspection fee.
+The developer fee and inspection fee must be included in the HOME maximum investment per unit calculation.